MicaelaMelek/bookmarks/README.md

 # README

-Rails app for their best-seller list.
+Rails app to manage a best seller list.
 Books are listed by rank on the main page.
 Clicking on a book takes users to a page where they can read editorial reviews.

 All books
 [![Bookmarks.png](https://s7.postimg.org/b7hgi7o23/Bookmarks.png)](https://postimg.org/image/4tsdeyj5z/)